 Overview

-Online-Therapy.com is a subscription-based online therapy platform that costs between $200 – $440 monthly, with a 20% discount on your first month and internationally.
-During our independent review of their services, they earned an overall rating of 4.5 out of 5 stars.
+Online-Therapy.com is a subscription-based online therapy platform that offers CBT-based therapy to adults aged 18+ and some teens with parental permission.
+Services cost between $240–$480 monthly, with a 20% discount available for your first month.
+During our independent review of their services, it earned an overall rating of 4.5 out of 5 stars.

 When I tried Online-Therapy.com, I found the platform to be very unique and a valuable option for learning about mental health.
 While it did take several days to find a viable therapist match, the content of the self-guided course helped to keep me occupied and taught me a lot about the cognitive-behavioral therapy (CBT) approach.

-Online-Therapy.com offers a variety of ways to participate in therapy, including video, phone, and live chat sessions, as well as the self-guided CBT course.
-Online-Therapy.com serves anyone ages 18+ in the US or internationally.
-Online-Therapy.com costs range from $200 – $440 monthly and the company does not accept insurance.
+Online-Therapy.com offers a variety of ways to participate in therapy, including video, phone, and live chat sessions, as well as a self-guided CBT course.
+Online-Therapy.com is available to adults 18 and older in the U.S. and select international locations.
+In some cases, teens may also access services with parental consent.
+Online-Therapy.com costs range from $240–$480 monthly and the company does not accept insurance.
 Currently, Online-Therapy.com is offering a 20% discount on the first month of service.

 CBT-Based Therapy Course